braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/managing_canvases/change_your_canvas_after_launch.md

 In Canvas, if a variant percentage is modified, you will find that the users may be redistributed to other variants.

 Initially, users are randomly assigned a particular variant before receiving a campaign for the first time.
-From then on, each successive time the campaign is received (or the user re-enters a Canvas variant)—they will receive the same variant unless the variant percentages are modified.
+From then on, each successive time the campaign is received (or the user re-enters a Canvas variant), they will receive the same variant unless the variant percentages are modified.

 If the variant percentages change, users may be redistributed to other variants.
 Users stay in these variants until percentages are modified again.
+Note that for Canvases using branching with `NOT` filters with random bucket numbers, users may not receive the same branch each time in their user journey when they re-enter the Canvas.

 ### Control groups